48 Plays. 9 Weeks. 1 Champion. $5,000 on the line. YOU DECIDE.

 No judges here, just the masses, who will vote on your fate and determine the winners.
 The grand prize is $5,000.
 That’s right, not 5 dollars, not 500 dollars, 5,000 big ones.

-Competition starts Thursday June 14th and ends Saturday August 25th.
+Competition starts Friday, June 14th and ends Saturday September 7th.
 There will be 8 Regular Season rounds, and one Finals round.
-Each round lasts one week and consists of three performances — a Thursday, Friday and Saturday night 8pm show.
+Each round lasts one week and consists of three performances — a Friday night at 8pm show, and two Saturday shows at 5pm and 8pm.
 Each round will feature 6 short plays scored by each audience member to determine the winning piece.
-The winning piece of each Regular Season Round gets a spot in the Finals.
-The Finals will include 8 total pieces, have 5 performances, and the winner of the Finals wins the $5,000 cash prize.
+The winning piece of each Regular Season Round clinches a spot in the Finals.
+The Finals will include 8 total pieces, have 2 performances, and the winner of the Finals wins the $5,000 cash prize.

 WHO ARE WE LOOKING FOR?